operapoints/jet-engine-review/review.md

 ## Optimization

+The main question I have here is whether the assumptions made and the way the optimization is formulated make sense, since I don't have much experience with this.

 Optimization was completed using the genetic algorithm optimizer in MATLAB.
-The main uncertainty I have here is the exact formulation of the optimization problem.
 The complete .mlx script is shown at the end of this section and the .mlx file is in the root folder of this repo.

 ### Objective formulation

 The objective here was to minimize fuel consumption for a 70N engine.
-The choice of 70N was more or less arbitrary and was based on the performance of existing jet engines.
-The thrust went up to 140N subject to the constraints listed below but I decided against it since fuel consumption would have been too high.
+The choice of 70N was more or less arbitrary and was based on the performance of similar existing jet engines.

 The optimizer takes in a 6 dimensional array ```x``` of design parameters and then outputs an objective value.
 In addition, several design parameters are output which define turbomachinery geometry.

-There are two functions, ```thrust(x)``` and ```jet_calc(x)```. ```thrust(x)``` is a function which only calculates thrust, while ```jet_calc(x)``` is similar to ```thrust(x)``` but also calculates a bunch of design parameters and constraints.
+The main function is ```jet_calc(x)```, which calculates a bunch of design parameters and constraints.
+The other functions are just for the optimizer loop.

 The 6 parameters, represented with SI base units, and their optimization bounds were:
 - ```omega``` - shaft speed, $[4000,20000]$